For students

 Point and name

-Point to each note and say its name aloud.
-Bonus points for saying it in rhythm.
+Point to each note and say its name.
+Bonus points if you can say it in rhythm.

 #10